anirudh-p1/Anti-MABL/README.md

 ---

-## Expert Validation & Academic Feedback
+## Expert Feedback & Acknowledgements

-During development, the core biophysical and regulatory frameworks of Anti-MABL were reviewed and validated by leading biomedical engineering academics and fitness technology experts.
+This project would not have progressed nearly as much without the help of various individuals, labs and companies who offered their feedback and advice.

-### Academic & Industry Contributors
+I would like to thank the following:

 * **Dr Maria Parkes** | *Principal Teaching Fellow & BME Programme Lead, Department of Bioengineering, Imperial College London*